authrized/passwordgenerator/README.md

 ## Overview
 This is the code for the password generator in Toolbox.
-The code is avalible for use in your projects as defined in LICENSE.md.
+The code is avalible for use in your projects as defined in LICENSE.txt.

 ## Table of Contents
 generator.swift is the main code for the generator.